MastafaF/CogniCraft/README.md

 For combining heterogeneous systems like keyword search and vector search, **RRF is often a more practical and robust choice** as it sidesteps the complex problem of score normalization.

+## Generation with Gemini
+Let's focus on the final step: generating an answer.
+We do this by sending a carefully crafted prompt to the Gemini LLM.
+We can similarly use OpenAI's GPT-4 or any other LLM that supports prompt engineering.

+Grounding the LLM: How to Root the Answer in Facts
+The biggest challenge with LLMs is preventing them from using their own internal knowledge and forcing them to answer only based on the documents we provide.
+This is called grounding.
+Our prompt engineering is designed to achieve this:

+prompt = f"""
+You are a translation assistant for a company like Apple.
+Your task is to help a translator by answering their question based *only* on the provided official documents.
+The user is asking a question about how to translate a concept.
+Provide a clear, concise answer and show the approved translation examples from the documents.

+**Translator's Question:**
+"{query}"

+**Official Documents:**
+{context}

+**Your Answer:**
+"""

+This prompt grounds the model in three ways:

+Persona: It tells the model to act as a "translation assistant."

+Strict Instruction: It explicitly commands the model to use information "only on the provided official documents."

+Data Injection: It provides the aggregated top_k documents as the sole source of truth.

+Production-Grade Grounding: How would a big techc company do it better?
+While our prompt is effective, a company like Microsoft or Apple would implement even more rigorous techniques for a production system:

+Answer Verification & Attribution: After Gemini generates an answer, a second, smaller model or a rule-based system could run a check.
+It would verify that every statement in the generated answer can be directly attributed to a specific sentence in the provided documents.
+The final UI could even show citations, linking parts of the answer back to the source document.

+Fine-Tuning: For maximum reliability, Apple would likely fine-tune a model (like Gemini) on tens of thousands of examples.
+Each example would consist of a (query, context, ideal_answer) triplet.
+This would train the model to become an expert specifically at the task of generating translation guidance from internal documents, further reducing the chance of hallucination.

+Note that there are different ways to implement grounding, and the above is just one example.
+The key is to ensure that the model's output is strictly based on the provided context, minimizing the risk of hallucination.
+There are various RAG mechanisms, e.g., RAG-token or RAG-sequence and other more advanced methods with an attention-based neural network that understands how to attend to documents close to the query for retrieval.
+This project focuses on a straightforward approach using prompt engineering to achieve grounding.

 ## How to Run

 1.  **Clone the repository:**